-Pennsylvania has the third-highest death rate from drug overdoses, according to the Hospital and Healthcare Association of Pennsylvania which cited a recent Commonwealth Fund study from July of this year.
+Pennsylvania has the third-highest death rate from drug overdoses, according to the Hospital and Healthcare Association of Pennsylvania and the residential treatment Legacy Healing Center which cited a recent Commonwealth Fund study from July of this year.

 While many might seek to distance themselves from the epidemic by looking at victims of the opioid crisis as “others”, “addicts”, “junkies”, “statistics”, it is important to remember that people who use drugs recreationally or with a level of dependency are human beings with friends, families and loved ones.
 These are people worth saving.